-That refugees and migrants have the opportunity to learn English, to pursue aspirations for themselves and their families, and to participate in all aspects of life in Aotearoa New Zealand.
+Former refugees and migrants participate successfully in all aspects of life in Aotearoa New Zealand.

 Diversity: we are welcoming